-With the boom in popularity of ebikes, there is a growing range of makes and models to choose from.
+With the boom in popularity of ebikes, there is a growing range of makes and models in NZ to review and choose from.
 So how do you go about choosing an ebike that’s right for you?

 A good starting place is to define what you will be using your ebike for.
 Will you be using it for: